 In April 2021, the Organization obtained a Paycheck Protection Program (PPP) note payable for \$5,159,417 with Heritage Bank of Commerce.
 The PPP note payable matures 2 years from the date of disbursement and bears interest at a fixed 1% per annum.
-The PPP note payable does not require payment for the first 6 months from the disbursement date, but continues to accrue interest during the deferment period.
-The PPP note payable contains provisions for full or partial loan forgiveness based on the recipient's use of the note payable proceeds and other criteria.
-In March 2023, the Organization was given notice of PPP note payable forgiveness from Heritage Bank for \$5,159,417 not including any accrued interest.
+The PPP note payable did not require payment for the first 6 months from the disbursement date but continued to accrue interest during the deferment period.
+The PPP note payable contained provisions for full or partial loan forgiveness based on the recipient's use of the note payable proceeds and other criteria.
+During 2023, the Organization received full forgiveness of the PPP loan in the amount of \$5,159,417.
+As a result, the forgiven amount has been recognized as other income on the statement of activities for the year ended December 31, 2023.